Foundation Concrete Pour

 Inspection by structural engineer

 This is the county licensed structural engineer that did the official structural engineering on the house.
 He is kept on a retainer to be the official "Engineer Of Record".
-He writes a report that is submitted to the county building department.
+He does what's called a "special inspection" and writes a one page report that is submitted to the county building department.
+It just needs to be a signed letter saying...

 Inspection by Building Inspector